usnistgov/WIPP/README.md

 ## WIPP plugins

-Manifest files to install the currently available WIPP plugins can be found in the [plugins folder](plugins).
+Links to manifest files to install the currently available WIPP plugins can be found in the [plugins folder](plugins).
+*Documentation about how to create custom WIPP plugins coming soon!*

 ## Troubleshooting